On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Solvability Conditions

 \subsection{Authenticated Links}

-Maurer et al.\cite{DBLP:conf/srds/MaurerTD15} characterized the necessary and sufficient condition to solve a single one-to-one instance of the reliable communication problem in the \textit{perfect authenticated links} and \textit{negligible computation} setting. {In other words, they identified the message propagation pattern that the processes and the communication network must support (i.e., the ``minimum'' set of journeys that a content must traverse) in order to solve a single instance of the reliable communication problem under the considered settings.}
+Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15} characterized the strict condition to solve a single one-to-one instance of the reliable communication problem in the \textit{perfect authenticated links} and \textit{synchronous computation} setting. {In other words, they identified the message propagation pattern that the processes and the communication network must support (i.e., the ``minimum'' set of journeys that a content must traverse) in order to solve a single instance of the reliable communication problem under the considered settings.
+We recall their contribution in Appendix \ref{sec:maurer}.